-When you commit to eating more plants, and fewer animal products, you’re reducing your carbon footprint and contributing to a more stable global climate.
+When you commit to eating more plants, and fewer animal products, you’re contributing to a more stable global climate.
 You’re also helping to build a world with more forests and less animal cruelty, with less topsoil erosion and more water for future generations.

 For more information on the effects of factory farms and the ways a plant-based diet can affect the environment, check out some of these articles:

 Plant-Based Diet Guidelines to Get You Started

 Now that you know all the benefits of a plant-based diet, how do you get started and put it into action?
 Here are a few strategies that will help you succeed, thrive, and get the support you need on your healthy eating journey.

 1. Fill Your Plate with Plants

 Approximately 55% of calories in the standard American diet come from processed foods, while another 33% come from animal products.
 While research has shown just how detrimental these foods are to your health, federal nutrition guidelines have yet to catch up.
 It wasn’t until 2011 that the USDA replaced their meat food group with a generic “protein” one.
 And while their MyPlate guidelines are certainly an improvement over past recommendations, it’s still not exactly the optimal balance of nutrition.